I know this is an image everybody has seen at least once in their lifetime.

 Lastly you have Target.
 These receptacles can be spotted by the red arch with the shopping cart logo sign hanging from down below.

 Now I’m not sure if everybody knows it but at each of the stores, the shopping cart receptacles are found in actual parking stalls.
-They are scattered throughout the parking lot to make the cart drop-offs are convenient for everyone.
+They are scattered throughout the parking lot to make sure the cart drop-offs are convenient for everyone.

 Once you get to the receptacle, you push the cart to it and park your cart inside said receptacle.
 That’s all you have to do.
 There’s no check in process for the cart, once you return the cart, you’re welcome to return to your car and leave.
 It’s completely hassle-free!